Shy couplings, CAT(0) spaces, and the lion and man: and pursuit--evasion. and pursuit--evasion

-The total curvature of a path is a lower-semicontinuous function of the path (using the uniform topology) for \(\CAT0\) spaces.
-(This is a special case of a \(\CAT\kappa\) result of \citealp{KaruwannapatanaManeesawarng-2007}, referred to in \citealp[Theorem 18]{AlexanderBishopGhrist-2009}.)
-For the sake of completeness, we indicate the short proof for the \(\CAT0\) case.
-Consider a curve \(q\) of finite length in a \(\CAT0\) space.
-Its total curvature \(\text{TC}(q)\) is the supremum of sums of exterior angles of piecewise-geodesic curves interpolating \(q\); a \(\CAT0\) comparison argument shows that these sums of exterior angles increase as the interpolating mesh is refined.
-Let \(q^n\) be a sequence of curves converging uniformly to \(q\).
-Furthermore, let \(q^{n,m}\) be the piecewise-geodesic curve interpolating \(q^n\) at the points \(k2^{-m}\) for \(k=0, 1, \ldots\).
-Then, by definition of total curvature,
+The total curvature of a path is a lower-semicontinuous function of the path (using the uniform topology) for $\CAT0$ spaces.
+[This is a special case of a $\CAT\kappa$ result of \citet{KaruwannapatanaManeesawarng-2007}, referred to in \citet{AlexanderBishopGhrist-2009}, Theorem 18.]
+For the sake of completeness, we indicate the short proof for the $\CAT 0$ case.
+Consider a curve $q$ of finite length in a $\CAT0$ space.
+Its total curvature $\operatorname{TC}(q)$ is the supremum of sums of exterior angles of piecewise-geodesic curves interpolating $q$; a $\CAT0$ comparison argument shows that these sums of exterior angles increase as the interpolating mesh is refined.
+Let $q^n$ be a sequence of curves converging uniformly to $q$.
+Furthermore, let $q^{n,m}$ be the piecewise-geodesic curve interpolating $q^n$ at the points $k2^{-m}$ for $k=0, 1, \ldots.$ Then, by definition of total curvature,

-\citet[Chapter II.3 Proposition~3.3]{BridsonHaefliger-1999} observe that the \(\CAT0\) property implies that \emph{interior} angles are continuous functions of their end vertices and upper-semicontinuous functions of their centre vertices.
+\citeauthor{BridsonHaefliger-1999} [(\citeyear{BridsonHaefliger-1999}), Chapter II.3 Proposition~3.3] observe that the $\CAT0$ property implies that \textit{interior} angles are continuous functions of their end vertices and upper-semicontinuous functions of their centre vertices.
 This upper-semicontinuity translates into lower-semicontinuity for exterior angles, and hence

-where \(q^{\infty,m}\) is the uniform limit of \(q^{n,m}\) as \(n\to\infty\) (here we use the \(\CAT0\) property again) and is a piecewise-geodesic interpolation of \(q\) at the points \(k2^{-m}\) for \(k=0, 1, \ldots\).
-Since \(\text{TC}(q)=\lim\text{TC}(q^{\infty,m})\), lower-semicontinuity now follows from
+where $q^{\infty,m}$ is the uniform limit of $q^{n,m}$ as $n\to\infty$ [here we use the $\CAT0$ property again] and is a piecewise-geodesic interpolation of $q$ at the points $k2^{-m}$ for $k=0, 1, \ldots.$ Since $\operatorname{TC}(q)=\lim\operatorname{TC}(q^{\infty,m})$, lower-semicontinuity now follows from

-Consequently, the upper bound \eqref{eq:TC-upper-bound} provides an upper bound on the total absolute curvature of the Lion's path in the limit.
-Bearing in mind the Lipschitz\((1)\) property of \(y\), the total absolute curvature $\tau(t)$ incurred by $x$ between times \(0\) and \(t\) therefore satisfies
+Consequently, the upper bound \eqref{eqTC-upper-bound} provides an upper bound on the total absolute curvature of the Lion's path in the limit.
+Bearing in mind the $\operatorname{Lipschitz}(1)$ property of $y$, the total absolute curvature $\tau(t)$ incurred by $x$ between times $0$ and~$t$ therefore satisfies